MicrosoftDocs/visualstudio-docs/docs/devinit/devinit-tool-list.md

 ---
 title: Available Tools
-description: List of all the devinit tools that can be used to customize a Visual Studio Codespaces for Visual Studio 2019. ms.date: 08/28/2020 ms.topic: reference
+description: List of all the devinit tools that can be used to customize a development environment. ms.date: 08/28/2020 ms.topic: reference
 author: andster